Why are people so nosey? There are certain people who you know you can go to to find out information about others.

 These examples are not the hard and fast rule.
 There is no blueprint for exactly what constitutes a violation of your boundaries, only you can determine that.
-It might be these exact same comments mentioned above or they could be comments about the car you drive or intrusive questions about what company you bank with.
+It may be these exact same comments mentioned above or they can be comments about the car you drive or intrusive questions about what company you bank with.

-Always bear in mind that the details of your own life do not belong to anyone except you, and other people are not entitled to this information regardless of your relationship with them.
-Especially if you aren’t nosey about other people’s lives, they shouldn’t feel entitled to pry into yours.
+Always bear in mind that the details of your private life do not belong to anyone except you, and other people are not entitled to this information regardless of your relationship with them.
+Especially if you aren’t nosey about their own lives, they shouldn’t feel entitled to pry into yours.

 Why are people so nosey?